dinatalemarco/Beatrice/README.md

 -.3pt'> </span>COMMENT</span></p>

 <p class=MsoBodyText style='margin-top:.2pt;margin-right:53.6pt;margin-bottom:
-0cm;margin-left:46.0pt;margin-bottom:.0001pt;line-height:95%'><span lang=IT>Quando l’utente desidera visualizzare i commenti lasciati per un’attività, il client invia questa richiesta tramite REST al prosumer, passando l’id di dell’attività richiesta.
-Poi il prosumer chiede al Loadbalancer l’indirizzo del provider a cui fare richiesta.
-Fornitogli l’indirizzo, Travel Manager invierà la richiesta di visualizzazione dei commenti, tramite SOAP, ad uno dei server su cui è disponibile il servizio Place of City.
-In questo modo il provider può quindi richiedere le informazioni desiderate al Data Base.
-Quando la base di dati risponderà, restituirà la lista dei commenti al provider che, a sua volta, la inoltrerà al prosumer con il fine di fornirla all’utente tramite Beatrice.</span></p>
+0cm;margin-left:46.0pt;margin-bottom:.0001pt;line-height:95%'><span lang=IT>When the user wants to view comments left for an activity, the client sends this request via REST to the prosumer, passing the id of the requested activity.
+Then the prosumer asks the Loadbalancer for the address of the provider to make the request to.
+Once the address has been provided, Travel Manager will send the request to view comments, via SOAP, to one of the servers on which the Place of City service is available.
+In this way the provider can then request the desired information from the Data Base.
+When the database responds, it will return the list of comments to the provider who, in turn, will forward it to the prosumer with the aim of providing it to the user via Beatrice.</span></p>

 <br>